Victims of floatplane crash included activist, winemaker

 “All next of kin have been notified of this decision,” the Coast Guard said on Twitter.
 “Our hearts go out to the families, loved ones and friends of those who remain missing and the deceased.”

-The Northwest Seaplanes flight left Friday Harbor, a popular tourist destination in the San Juan Islands, for Renton Municipal Airport, the company’s base, said Coast Guard spokesperson William Colclough.

-The plane went down in Mutiny Bay off Whidbey Island, roughly 30 miles (50 kilometers) northwest of downtown Seattle and about halfway between Friday Harbor and Renton, a suburb south of Seattle.
+The plane went down in Mutiny Bay off Whidbey Island, roughly 30 miles (50 kilometers) northwest of downtown Seattle and about halfway between Friday Harbor and its destination in Renton, just south of Seattle.

 Whidbey Island resident Jeff Brewny and his wife were walking their dog Sunday when they heard a loud boom.